-- A. Seismic Performance: Luminaires shall withstand the effects of earthquake motions as noted in 260548.16, "Seismic Controls for Electrical Systems". - B. Seismic Performance: Luminaires and lamps shall be labeled vibration and shock resistant. - 1.
+- A. Seismic Performance: Luminaires shall withstand the effects of earthquake motions. - B. Seismic Performance: Luminaires and lamps shall be labeled vibration and shock resistant. - 1.
 The term "withstand" means "the luminaire will remain in place without separation of any parts when subjected to the seismic forces specified and the luminaire will be fully operational during and after the seismic event." - 2.
 Component Importance Factor: 1.5.